Jit, Qalqilya: Ottoman era

 antiquity.
 Many of the houses are in a ruinous condition, others are completely destroyed.
 On the north-west side of the hill he found a great well, into which one descends by fifteen steps, now fallen to pieces.
 It gives a supply of water which never fails.
 The place is probably the old Gitta mentioned by Justin Martyr and Eusebius as the birthplace of Simon the Magician."

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.

 In 1882, the PEF's Survey of Western Palestine (SWP) described Kuryet Jit as: "A well-built stone village with a high house in it, standing on a knoll by the main road, surrounded with olives; it has a well to the west; the inhabitants are remarkable for their courtesy, this part of the country and all the district west of it being little visited by tourists."

 British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Qariyet Jit had a population of 285 Muslims, increasing in the 1931 census to 289 Muslims, in 70 houses.

 In the 1945 statistics the population of Jit was 440 (all Muslim), while the total land area was 6,461 dunams, according to an official land and population survey.
 Of this, 816 were allocated for plantations and irrigable land, 3,915 for cereals, while 61 dunams were classified as built-up (urban) areas.